wenbinhuang9/LL-first-follow/README.md

 # LL-first-follow
-First and follow functions are used to aid the LL algorithm in parsing.
+First and Follow functions are used to aid the LL algorithm in parsing.

+And then use First and Follow functions to compute the parsing table

 # How to use